ebwinters/CMSC434Project/README.md

 6. In the visitor folder of the css folder in the project create a file called `faq.css`
 7. In the visitor folder of the js folder in the project create a file called `faq.js`

+## Using our custom grid layout in your feature